ItsKutoo/www.ItsKutoo.github.io/README.md

  - HTML, CSS & Javascript

 # The features
- - The user can change the colour of the website once uou visit and it saves upon leaving.
+ - The user can change the colour of the website once you visit and it saves upon leaving.